-As of December 31, 2023, 2022 and 2021, the Company held EUR/USD forwards that were contracted with the objective of reducing transaction costs; therefore, for accounting purposes and for hedge evaluation, derivatives are divided into synthetic derivatives to hedge each hedged item individually (revenue in euros and purchases in dollars).
+As of December 31, 2023 and 2022, the Company held EUR/USD forwards that were contracted with the objective of reducing transaction costs; therefore, for accounting purposes and for hedge evaluation, derivatives are divided into synthetic derivatives to hedge each hedged item individually (revenue in euros and purchases in dollars).
 During 2023, the Company also contracted EUR/GBP forwards directly for this same hedging relationship.
-The Company determined that they are highly effective according to the characteristics and modeling of both hedged items, resulting in 99% effectiveness for 2023, 2022, and 2021.
+The Company determined that they are highly effective according to the characteristics and modeling of both hedged items, resulting in 99% effectiveness for 2023, and 2022.
 Furthermore, both the credit profile of the Company and the counterparty are adequate and are not expected to change in the medium term, so the credit risk component is not considered to dominate the hedging relationship.

-In accordance with the reference amounts described and the way in which the flows of the derivatives are exchanged, the average coverage ratio for the EUR/USD and GBP/USD exchange rate for 2023 is 68%, for 2022 is 25%, and 55% for 2021.
-If necessary, a rebalancing will be done to maintain this relationship for the strategy.
+In accordance with the reference amounts described and the way in which the flows of the derivatives are exchanged, the average coverage ratio for the EUR/USD and GBP/USD exchange rate for 2023 is 68%, and for 2022 is 25%.

 The source of ineffectiveness may be caused by the difference in the settlement date of the derivative and the hedged item, and that the expected amount becomes a lower amount than the hedging instruments, as well as the credit risk.
-For the years ended December 31, 2023, 2022 and 2021, no ineffectiveness was recognized in profit or loss.
+For the years ended December 31, 2023 and 2022, no ineffectiveness was recognized in profit or loss.